 GitVersion contributors have been hard at work to take advantage of the latest features of

 .NET Core.
-So much things have changed that I decided to update this post to reflect the current state of affairs (inclusion of
+So many things have changed that I decided to update this post to reflect the current state of affairs (inclusion of

 Azure DevOps, upgrade to